 Graphically this seems similar to Cruis’n Blast – smooth, vibrant colors and plenty going on during a race but it does seem to lack some of the same lighting effects & overall polish so I would still give Cruis’n the edge.
 It is better looking than either of the games it is succeeding however.

 I found it easy to control, the hand rails feeling quite solid and adaptable to what the player needs.
 I managed to get 1st place on my first race but I watched some others who weren’t quite so skilled.
 But, they stayed through the end of the race and seemed to enjoy it.
 One thing I did miss though was the wind effect – the game has it but the way it is angled for my height (about 5’4″) it was blowing over my head from how I stood on the controller board.
+I didn’t find anything else to be an issue.
+The side rails were solid or you could hold onto the front.
+It does seem like it would be nice to have more than 3 levels though – that was also an issue with Super Alpine Racer in not really having much to come back to apart from a score.

 Overall, Raw Thrills has aimed to impress with their IAAPA offerings and I think they nailed it.
 The booth was super busy every time I stopped by.